bstin/tosrt/README.md

 # Usage:
     python tosrt.py [filename]

-Where 'filename' is subtitle file in VTT format
+Where `filename` is subtitle file in VTT format

-Output will be written to name filename.srt
+Output will be written to name `filename.srt`